Perspective | Nine problems with college basketball on TV — and how to fix them

-1. Teams being given what amounts to a timeout when a player fouls out.
+1. Teams are given what amounts to a timeout when a player fouls out.

 You see it happen all the time: A player fouls out and the coach grabs a clipboard while his players surround him.
 The officials stand by helplessly because the coach has 30 seconds to make a substitution.